 Before heading off to the subway, Kyle did a tour of the north end of town, even visiting the Mikage Ruins.
-He later went to the mall and sold some of his precious, RPG horde of middling healing items (Rattle Drinks in this game) to buy a gun from the weapon shop.
+He later went to the mall and sold some of his precious horde of middling healing items (Rattle Drinks in this game) to buy a gun from the weapon shop.
 As we’d later discover, Persona 1 follows the SMT model of selling only guns, and never melee weapons.
-In SMT, you’re supposed to use demon fusion and enemy drops to get better weapons, but in Persona you have to sacrifice max Rank Personae (a fairly long process!) without any clue that they’ll turn into a useful item!
+In SMT, you’re supposed to use demon fusion and enemy drops to get better weapons, but in Persona you have to sacrifice max Rank Personae (a fairly long process!) without any clue if they’ll turn into a useful item or something else!
 Since melee weapons weren’t even very good to begin with, we quickly got discouraged using them at all, and relied entirely on those that came from random drops!

-One such lucky drop occurred in the subway, where Maki got an area attack bow and arrow weapon that goes in the melee slot for some reason.
+One such lucky drop occurred in the subway, where Maki got an area attack bow and arrow weapon that’s equipped to the melee slot for some reason.
 This ended up stuck on her for the literal rest of the game.
 Oh, it wasn’t powerful for long after the subway, but then again, her short-range pistol was useless from end to end, and since we never got a better melee drop for her, the bow encouraged us to stick her safely in the back row.